NFL regular-season ratings increase 10% over last season

 This was also the first season when the league played 17 regular-season games.
 Despite the extra games, there were not many blowouts.
 According to the league, 64% of all games this season were within one score in the fourth quarter.

+The final season of the Fox.
+NFL Network, Amazon Prime Video ”Thursday Night Football” tri-cast averaged 16.4 million.
+Coincidentally, the biggest game in that package wasn’t on Thursday night but Christmas Day, as the Cleveland Browns-Green Bay Packers contest averaged 28.6 million.

+”Sunday Night Football” is on pace to become prime time’s most-watched show for the 11th consecutive season at 19.3 million.
+Tampa Bay had NBC’s top two games, including Tom Brady’s return to New England during Week 4 (27.2 million).

-ESPN’s “Monday Night Football” saw the biggest increase as its 19-game package was up 16% over last year, averaging 14.18 million.
+ESPN’s ”Monday Night Football” averaged 14.18 million.
 It is the network’s best regular-season viewership since 2010 and third best since 2006, when the package moved mainly to cable from ABC.
+The nine ”Monday Night Football with Peyton and Eli” alternate broadcasts averaged 1.6 million, with the highest being 1.96 million for the New York Giants-Kansas City game on Week 8.

+The ”ManningsCast” will return for Monday’s wild-card game between the Arizona Cardinals and Los Angeles Rams.

+The biggest encouraging factor for all parties is that streaming numbers continue to steadily increase.
+With Peacock, Paramount+ and ESPN+ expanding offerings, there were 370 billion total minutes streamed during the regular season, an 18% jump from 2020 and the second-highest total on record behind only 2015.